How to dress elegantly when you are young? – CDL#58

 The final word

-What emerges from this subject in my opinion is to find the right balance between your desires, your environment and your confidence in your clothing choices while avoiding the main mistakes that could stand in your quest for a new style.
+What I think comes down to this topic is finding the right balance between your desires, your environment and your confidence in your clothing choices while avoiding the main mistakes that could stand in your way in your quest for a new style.

 Imagine small sliders where moving one will mechanically activate another.

-For example, if you have little confidence in your ability to adopt a more pronounced style, then it is probably wiser to initially move towards looks that are simpler in their composition and colors.
+For example, if you have little confidence in your ability to pull off a more statement style, then it's probably wiser to initially move towards looks that are simpler in composition and color.

-Do not hesitate to comment on this subject, whether you are young and recognize yourself here, or to tell us your anecdotes about the evolution of your style over the years and the way others see it, for example .
+Feel free to react in comments on this subject, whether you are young and recognize yourself here, or to tell us your anecdotes about the evolution of your style over the years and the way others see it, for example.

 David Hao, maximum soft tailoring